On Clarity in Performance Reporting

 • Sector: Public

-• Reporting cadence: Quarterly
+• Reporting cadence: Periodic (e.g. quarterly)

-• Primary audience: Board, Executive team, Senior Leadership Team
+• Primary audience: Board, Executive team

 What was explicitly designed